adambard/learnxinyminutes-docs/forth.html.markdown

 \ ------------------------------ The Return Stack ------------------------------

-\ The return stack is used by Forth to the hold pointers to things when
+\ The return stack is used to the hold pointers to things when words are
-\ words are executing other words, e.g. loops.
+\ executing other words, e.g. loops.

 \ We've already seen one use of it: `i`, which duplicates the top of the return
 \ stack. `i` is equivalent to `r@`.